IIYAMA12/web-design/README.md

 `11.
 Strong visual hierarchies work best`

-By hidding the image and only showing the title, it will make the item the most visible element on the interface.
-The title on it which is ridiculously big gives it extra attention.
+By hidding the image and only show the title, it will make the item the most visible element on the interface.
+The title which is ridiculously big gives the item even more attention.
 There is also a low visible background shadow which lift the item up.

 ![Hover and dominates](readme-content/hover.png)